In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 When you diversify your content distribution across different social portals, especially those with strong organic performance, you’ll notice that you’ll earn more links.

-A recent study on customer experience found that when people shop at your site and enjoy the experience, they’ll talk about their purchase.
+A recent study on customer experience found that when people shop at your site and enjoy the experience, they’ll talk about their purchase on social media.

 However, this is a double-edged sword.
 News of bad customer service reaches twice as many people as praise for good customer service.